 New water butts are almost unrecognisable from the old green plastic bins.
 From oak barrels to terracotta pots, there’s something for everyone.
 And it’ll save you money off your water bill.

-Summer salads, BBQs, and ice creams often mean less washing up.
+Summer salads, picnics, BBQs and ice creams often mean less washing up.
 Save water, electricity, and dishwasher tablets by only starting the dishwasher once it’s fully loaded.

 Make sure your plants keep cool and get enough water by keeping them in the shade on hot days and watering them with a watering can in the evening.